Hyde War Memorial Trust

 Brother to Serjeant 11854 Arthur Oldham.

-After enlisting he sailed with his Unit from Halifax, Nova Scotia for Liverpool on the S.S.
-Olympic, sister ship to the Titanic, on the 28th April 1916.
+After enlisting he sailed with his Unit from Halifax, Nova Scotia for Liverpool on the SS Olympic, sister ship to the Titanic, on the 28th April 1916.
 At the time he was recovering from a hernia operation which had taken place on the 5th April.
 Not long after arriving in Britain he was admitted to Moore Hospital, Shorncliffe.
 Before being transferred to Canadian Division Convalescent Hospital, Epsom.
 Before finally being well enough to re-joining his regiment.

 In the 1921 Cenotaph Unveiling Booklet his name is written as Alec.
 Oldham.